 MedPath

-The FDA has requested modifications to the REMS for Ultomiris, specifically focusing on ensuring patients' meningococcal vaccination status or the prophylactic administration of antibiotics before treatment.
-This request is based on data suggesting that meningococcal vaccines may offer incomplete protection against invasive meningococcal disease in patients receiving Ultomiris or its predecessor, Soliris.
-The Centers for Disease Control and Prevention (CDC) recommend considering antimicrobial prophylaxis for patients on these drugs to mitigate the risk of meningococcal disease.
+The FDA's complete response letter (CRL) did not request additional clinical data but instead focused on the risk evaluation and mitigation strategy (REMS) for the drug.
+The regulator is seeking modifications to the REMS to ensure that patients' meningococcal vaccination status or prophylactic administration of antibiotics are checked before starting Ultomiris treatment.
+This request stems from data suggesting that meningococcal vaccines may provide incomplete protection against invasive meningococcal disease in patients receiving Soliris and Ultomiris.
+Current recommendations advise clinicians to consider antimicrobial prophylaxis for these patients to mitigate the risk of meningococcal disease.

 Subscribe Icon